-The remaining chapters are dedicated to unique biblical and eastern Mediterranean parallels regarding the beginning of humankind and the nation—motifs absent from Mesopotamia, Egypt, and Hatti.
+The remaining chapters are dedicated to unique biblical and eastern Mediterranean parallels regarding the beginning of humankind and the nation, motifs absent from Mesopotamia, Egypt, and Hatti.
 These form part of the building blocks of the origin story genre and genealogical writing, attesting to the genre’s central focus upon ethnic identity and the development of humanity and human culture.
 Chapter 5 discusses the “first inventors” in the Yahwistic composition and Greek genealogical texts.
-Chapter 6 surveys one of the literary types that serves as a frame in the genealogical writings—stories about two siblings, each of whom represents a clan, tribe, city-state, or broader ethnic group.
+Chapter 6 surveys one of the literary patterns that serve as a framework in the genealogical writings—stories about two siblings, each of whom represents a clan, tribe, city, state, or broader ethnic group.
 The narrative of the births of the siblings and the struggle between them reflects the relations between the actual ethnic groups or cities.
-This type of story constitutes a recurrent motif in the Pentateuchal sources and Greek genealogical traditions, in particular in the Argivian lineage.
+This type of story constitutes a recurrent motif in the Pentateuchal sources and Greek genealogical traditions, especially in the Argive lineage.
 Chapter 7 deals with the stories of the settlement of the founding father in the genealogical genre.
-A fundamental paradigm in Israel, in some parts of the Greek world, and apparently other eastern Mediterranean cultures, this forms the framework in which the origin of the nation or city’s inhabitants is depicted—from the migration of the early forefather to a new place where he lived as a foreigner, became assimilated, and finally became the founder of a people.
+A fundamental paradigm in Israel, in some parts of the Greek world, and apparently in other eastern Mediterranean cultures, this forms the framework in which the origin of the nation or city’s inhabitants is depicted, from the migration of the early forefather to a new place where he lives as a foreigner, assimilates into the environment, and finally becomes the founder of a people.

-Two principal conclusions may be drawn from the parallels between the biblical sources and ancient Greek literature with respect to the origin story and genealogical traditions:
+Two principal conclusions may be drawn from the parallels between the origin stories and genealogical traditions in biblical sources and ancient Greek literature:

 The analogies are not coincidental or merely typological.
-While no direct contact can be adduced between the Greek and Israelite worlds during the first millennium BCE, both cultures formed part of an ancient eastern Mediterranean continuum that shared traditions and ideas.
-This cultural space is marked off to a certain extent from the Mesopotamian expanse, even though it imbibed much from it, as the examples from the Flood story adduced above evince.
+While no direct contact between the Greek and Israelite worlds during the first millennium BCE can be demonstrated, both cultures formed part of an ancient eastern Mediterranean continuum that shared traditions and ideas.
+This cultural sphere, although it imbibed much from Mesopotamian culture, as evinced by the examples from the Flood story cited above, remained culturally distinct.